scloud19/SECipedia/Linux/Linux Basics/Linux.md

 Notes:
 SC = Similar command

 Basic Linux Commands

+chsh
+	Change shell

+passwd
+	change your password

 sort
 	quickly puts the lines of a text file in alphabetic order

+	-n
+		if the lines start with numbers and you want to list numerically

+	-r
+		reverse the order of the sort

 touch
 	creates a file